 Csi 500 Operating Systems (3)

 Introduction to operating systems.
 Topics include processes, concurrency, synchronization, deadlock, memory management, segmentation, paging, replacement policies, caching, interprocess communication, file systems, and protection.
 Heavy emphasis on abstractions, mechanisms, policies, and design.
-Prerequisites: Recommended - Csi 333, Mat 367 and one of Csi 404 or CSI 412.
+Prerequisites: Recommended - Students should have knowledge of computer systems, probability, and computer organization.

 Csi 501 Computational Linear Algebra, Nonlinear Algebra, and Optimization(3)